symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 The Symfony CMF uses the `Doctrine PHPCR-ODM`_ to interact with PHPCR.
 Doctrine allows a user to create objects (called *documents*) which are directly persisted into and retrieved from the PHPCR tree.
-This is similar to the Doctrine ORM used by the Symfony2 Framework, but then for PHPCR.
+This is similar to the Doctrine ORM provided by default in the Symfony Standard Edition, but for PHPCR instead of SQL databases.

 Creating a Page with code
 -------------------------

 Now you know a little bit more about PHPCR and you know the tool to interact with it, you can start using it yourself.
-In the previous chapter, you created a page by using a yaml file which was parsed by the SimpleCmsBundle.
+In the previous chapter, you edited a page by using a yaml file which was parsed by the fixture loader of the sandbox.
 This time, you'll create a page by doing it yourself.

 First, you have to create a new DataFixture to add your new page.
 You do this by creating a new class in the AppBundle::

-    // src/AppBundle/DataFixtures/PHPCR/LoadPageData.php
+    // src/AppBundle/DataFixtures/PHPCR/LoadQuickTourData.php
     namespace AppBundle\DataFixtures\PHPCR;

     use Doctrine\Common\Persistence\ObjectManager;